Great Comet of 1556

 The course of the comet of 1556 was observed by Paul Fabricius, a mathematician and physician at the court of Charles V, Holy Roman Emperor.

+According to NASA, the comet was first reported on 27 February 1556.
+It was in perigee on 13 March and in perihelion on 22 April.

 Charles V comet

 The Great Comet of 1556 is called the comet of Charles V. When the Emperor first caught sight of it he stood aghast, and exclaimed: "By this dread sign my fates do summon me".
 Charles had long meditated about retiring from the world after his conquests.
 Regarding the comet as a sign of Heaven's command to do so, he hastened towards the peaceful monastery of St. Juste, Placentia.

 An anonymous English treatise on "Blazing Stares" (1618) spoke of the comet as follows :